LeatherBrut/Project-ULTRAKILL/README.md

-This project is using godot engine there is some missing addons (quodot for mapping) and the psx shader is not working
+This project is using godot engine there is some missing addons (quodot for mapping) and the psx shader is not working/missing